Mortgages for Foster Carers

 What if you have bad credit?

-You can still get a mortgage even with bad credit – you’ll just find that your options are more limited and the rate you’re offered is higher.
+You can still get a mortgage even with bad credit—your options will be more limited, and the rate you’re offered will be higher.

 Much will depend on the severity of your bad credit, when and why it occurred, and whether the issues are resolved.

-Fortunately, bad credit mortgage providers tend to be those with more flexible underwriting criteria and there is a good chance you’ll be able to use your foster carer income to strengthen your application.
+Fortunately, bad-credit mortgage providers tend to have more flexible underwriting criteria, and there is a good chance you’ll be able to use your foster carer income to strengthen your application.

 Is there help available for foster carers applying for a mortgage?

 Yes, there can be.
-Some lenders have preferential eligibility criteria for some professions and, in many cases, this includes fostering.
+Some lenders have preferential eligibility criteria for certain professions, and in many cases, this includes fostering.

-There are also several government schemes that you may be eligible for depending on your circumstances.
-While these are not targeted specifically at foster carers, they are designed to help people who are struggling to move or get on the housing ladder.
+There are also several government schemes that you may be eligible for, depending on your circumstances.
+While these are not targeted specifically at foster carers, they are designed to help struggling people move or get on the housing ladder.

 They include: